Proyectos-Universidad/ecommerceApp/README.md

 #Angular E-Commerce App on Top of Sanity's Headless CMS
+//TODO

-//Unable to do the final validation to process the transaction --La edición de la página está horrible pero no he tenido mucho tiempo para jugar con eso.
+/***Unable to do the final validation to process the transaction**
-Falta agregarle el chat que está en el repositorio /websocketsChat
+//Working on
+--mejorar el diseño de la página